 How to get to Menorca

-Fly: Most major European airports have direction flights to Mahón.
+Fly: Most major European airports have direct flights to Mahón.